The Six Vision Tasks

-Match an output sentence to classification, detection, segmentation, pose, or oriented bounding boxes.
+Match an output sentence to classification, detection, instance segmentation, semantic segmentation, pose, or oriented bounding boxes.

-There are roughly five vision tasks you'll meet in production: classification, detection, segmentation, pose estimation, and oriented bounding boxes.
+There are roughly six vision tasks you'll meet in production: classification, detection, instance segmentation, semantic segmentation, pose estimation, and oriented bounding boxes.
 They are not interchangeable.
 The wrong choice doubles your annotation budget or turns a 95% model into a 60% one.
 Pick deliberately.

-Match a project's output sentence to one of the five tasks and explain why in one line.
+Match a project's output sentence to one of the six tasks and explain why in one line.

 Image-level decision?
 Classification.